FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC1/doc/02FieldEncoding.md

 | maxValue          | The highest valid value of a range (inclusive unless specified otherwise).
 Applies to scalar data types, but not to String or data types.                                          |
 | semanticType      | Tells the FIX semantic type of a field or encoding.
 It may be specified on either a field or its encoding.                                                                         |

-### Inherited attributes

-The attributes listed above apply to a field element or its encoding (wire format).
-Any attributes specified on an encoding are inherited by fields that use that encoding.

 ### Non-FIX types

 Encodings may be added to SBE messages that do not correspond to listed FIX data types.
-In that case, the encoding and fields that use the encoding will not have a semanticType attribute.
+In that case, the fields that use the encoding will not have a semanticType attribute.

 Integer encoding
 -------------------------------------------------------------------------------------------------------------------------------------------------------------